GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: GeoCoDA: a workflow for lithogeochemical data analysis

-Since log(A/C) = log(A) -- log(B) and log(B/C) = log(B) -- log(C), a very small variance of log(C), i.e. log(C) close to being constant, implies that log(A/C) and log(B/C)) are, up to the subtraction of an almost constant amount, close to log(A) and log(B).
-Hence, it is advantageous to choose Mantle as the denominator.
+Since log(A/C) = log(A) -- log(C) and log(B/C) = log(B) -- log(C), a very small variance of log(C), i.e. log(C) being almost constant, implies that log(A/C) and log(B/C)) are, up to the subtraction of an almost constant amount, close to log(A) and log(B).
+Hence, it is advantageous to choose the mantle amalgamation as the denominator, due to its log-transform having very low variance.
+Figure \ref{Ternary}D then shows the scatterplot of log(kimberlite amalgamation) and log(crustal amalgamation), which is almost identical to Figure \ref{Ternary}C, apart from the slight shifting of the scales on the two axes.

-The fact that Mantle is the least discriminating amalgamation can also be deduced from the CA biplot in Figure \ref{Ternary}C. This biplot uses the contribution scaling in CA \citep{Greenacre:13}, where the amalgamations most distant from the origin make the highest contributions to the solution.
-Thus, it is really Kimberlite and Crustal that are pulling the samples apart in this biplot, rather than Mantle.
-From Figure \ref{Ternary}C (as well as Figure \ref{Ternary}D, seeing that Mantle is almost constant), it is clear that higher percentages of the Kimberlite fractionation are associated with the earlier Cantaur and Pense eruptions, and increasing percentages of Crustal contamination follow the eJF--mJF--lJF temporal sequence of the Joli Fou phases.
+From Figures \ref{Ternary}C and \ref{Ternary}D, it is clear that higher percentages of the kimberlite fractionation are associated with the earlier Cantuar and Pense eruptions, and increasing percentages of crustal contamination follow the eJF--mJF--lJF temporal sequence of the Joli Fou phases.

 In Section S3 of the Supplementary Material, Figure S2 shows the star plots of two other attempts at defining the three amalgamations.
-In terms of discriminating between the five Kimberlite phases according to the three amalgamations, the definition in Figure \ref{StarPlot} is the most successful.
+In terms of discriminating between the five kimberlite phases according to the three amalgamations, the definition in Figure \ref{StarPlot} is the most successful, judged by the percentage of explained variance between phases.

+Technically, the logratios within each amalgamation do improve the explanation of the phase differences, with the biggest improvement made by the logratios in the mantle amalgamation (this result is obtained using multinomial logistic regression, described in Section 3.5) .
+It is not that the structures within the amalgamations are not relevant, it is rather that the amalgamations are structured to represent similar processes and already explain the phase differences well (Figure \ref{Ternary}C), using just three amalgamated parts that are easily interpretable.
+The group of mantle-associated elements represent a unique mineralogy, which makes amalgamation particularly effective.
+Adding additional logratios complicates the interpretation but can certainly be explored for their substantive usefulness.